Nobody likes to discipline their child.

 - Communication (listening without judgment if they come to you)

 - Reflection (talking about how it feels to be sad)

 - Being sensitive (if it’s important to them, it’s important)

 If you nail CRAB, you’ve nailed validation.

-Parents who punish children instead of validating leads children to feel guilt, shame, and additional behavior problems.
+Instead of validating, parents who punish children lead children to feel guilt, shame, and additional behavior problems.
 Their feelings and emotions don’t matter, and their self-esteem vanishes.
-This will get worse over time and weakens emotional health.
+This will get worse over time and weaken emotional health.

 Give Them Your Time

 I don’t know what you have heard about children, but the one thing they crave more than anything is your time.

 Whether it is a little chat or playing with their toys, entering their world and being present weighs far more than presents.
 Spending more time with your child is crucial in developing positive discipline interventions.